 Do you have to travel a lot for your work?
 If so and if you have kids, you’ll know where I’m coming from on this one.
-When the kids are young, it’s pretty easy to get them a present while you’re away because the act of giving them anything is all they care about.
+When the kids are young, it’s pretty easy to get them a small gift while you’re away, because the act of giving them anything is mostly all they care about.

-These collectables become your standard gift but, of course, don’t always have to be the only gift.
+These collectables might become your standard gift but, of course, don’t always have to be the only gift.
 If you have extra time to shop or find something really cool, it becomes a nice surprise.

 See my other blog posts on parenting here.